jlparkI/AntPack/README.md

 see [the docs](https://antpack.readthedocs.io/en/latest/index.html).

-## What's new in v0.3
+## What's new in v0.3.5

 In v0.3.5, we've added the Aho numbering scheme.
-We've also improved the accuracy of VJ gene assignment -- previously AntPack used an algorithm very similar to ANARCI for VJ gene assignment which is suboptimal.
-Starting in v0.3.5 we are using an improved algorithm which offers greater accuracy.
+We've made AntPack numbering about 30% faster (it was already the fastest numbering tool, but there's no such thing as too fast!)
+We've also improved VJ gene assignment.
+AntPack can now assign v- and j-genes using either percent identity or e-value, and if multiple V- or J-genes have essentially the same similarity to the query sequence, it will return a list of them rather than trying to assign a single V or J gene (which doesn't make much sense in that case).

-The API has been slightly redesigned, with VJ gene assignment merged with the numbering tools for greater ease of use.
-We've also added some multithreading to further speed up sequence numbering.
+The API has been slightly redesigned.
+This may cause some breaking changes, mainly for VJ gene assignment.
+Our apologies for any inconvenience -- the API should be stable from here on out.
+Finally, for numbering and VJ gene assignment, AntPack now accepts sequences which contain the letter 'X' (although we suggest using this only if necessary -- an alignment with all AAs will generally be better quality).

-Finally, starting in v0.3.5 we're providing a GUI -- currently in active development -- which makes it easy to load and view sequences if you only have a few.
-You can align / number sequences, see how and where they differ, view predicted properties of each sequence, and see which regions are least human / should be changed in order to humanize a given sequence.
-The GUI is handy for qualitative analysis of a few sequences, while the Python package is better for building your own tools and workflows.
+Finally, AntPack now has a command line tool for running a quick standard analysis on small-medium size datasets.
+For more customized analyses and/or larger datasets the Python API can be used as before.

-We're planning to add more functionality to this (e.g. sequence clustering) and to AntPack generally -- coming soon!
+Starting in v0.4 we're planning to add a GUI -- currently in active development -- which makes it easy to load and view sequences if you only have a few.
+We're also planning to add additional functionality for antibody analysis -- coming soon!

 ## Installation